malighters/dco_lab2/README.md

 # Fork-Join Pool Lab "Performance"

+Hi!
+It's my implementation of lab unit #2 of course "Distributed Computing" at OTH Regensburg.

+The task is below:

 The class [BigFraction](https://github.com/kiprobinson/BigFraction) represents a fraction of two `BigInteger` objects.
 This fraction is reduced to the lowest term which (for big integer values of numerator and denominator) takes some time to compute.
 For more details on `BigFraction` see [Kip Robinsons's Github Repo](https://github.com/kiprobinson/BigFraction).